Commando-X/Commando-X/README.md

 Be Kind.
 Be Good.
-Be Happy.
+Be Grateful.